Esri/quickstart-map-phonegap/README.md

 ## Samples
 This repo contains the following sample applications:

-* `basic-map.html` - a basic mapping app running ArcGIS JS API 3.x.
+* `basic-map.html` - a basic mapping app running ArcGIS JS API 4.x.
-* `basic-map4.x.html` - basic mapping app running ArcGIS JS API 4.x.
-* `basic-map-splashscreen.html` - a basic mapping app that demonstrates one approach to using a very lightweight loading screen.
 * `basic-webmap.html` - uses a simple web map.
 * `basic-gps.html` - uses the GPS to acquire current location and center the map.
-* `jquery-gps.html` - demonstrates how to use jQuery mobile with PhoneGap and the ArcGIS JS API.

-The jQuery sample also makes use of the [jquery-mobile-map-js](https://github.com/Esri/jquery-mobile-map-js) repository's jQueryHelper library.
-As of ArcGIS JS API 4.x this helper library no longer needed.

 ## Life-cycle